Academic misconduct (Cheating, plagiarism, collusion, and other such issues)

 Sometimes, we will be able to help you argue technicalities either to challenge the case or to reduce a penalty.

-What happens at the panel meeting?
+What happens at the meeting or panel?

 At any point during the interview, if you feel you need a few minutes on your own, just ask.